Spartan Motors Debuts Mid-Engine Chassis, New Suspension System

 Life On Wheels Announces 2003 Conference Schedule

-Life on Wheels, an RV education program developed and directed by RV travel writer/lecturer Gaylord Maxwell, will offer conferences at four college campuses in 2003.
+Life on Wheels, an education program developed and directed by RV travel writer/lecturer Gaylord Maxwell, will offer conferences at four college campuses in 2003.
 The program, which has attracted more than 6,000 students during its eight years of existence, offers attendees the chance to learn about the RV lifestyle from recognized experts in the field.

 Besides the main conference, which will be held July 13 through 18 on the Moscow campus of the University of Idaho, extension programs will be held May 16 through 19 at Western Kentucky University in Bowling Green, Kentucky; September 7 through 10 at Harrisburg Area Community College in Harrisburg, Pennsylvania; and September 19 through 22 at Des Moines Area Community College in Des Moines, Iowa.